 Seniors and caretakers are often curious about what’s included with the average alert system package.
 And we understand you want to know exactly what you’re signing up for.
 So here’s a basic rundown of medical alert system equipment:

-• Optional fall detection.
-This feature is usually an add-on upgrade (about $10 per month), and while it's not truly considered “equipment,” it is another helpful element of medical alert systems.
+- Optional fall detection.
+This feature is usually an add-on upgrade (typically around $10 to $15 per month), and while it’s not truly considered “equipment,” it is another helpful element of medical alert systems.

 Other add-on equipment includes accessories like a lockbox key holder, a medication reminder or organizer, wall-mounted emergency buttons, voice extenders, and more.